-Wednesday is upon me, one of my days off this week and day when I should be getting much accomplished.
-I have lived in my teeny little house for over a month now and I love it but I have too much stuff....right?
+Wednesday is upon me, one of my days off this week and a day when I should be getting much accomplished.
+I have lived in my teeny little house for over a month now and I love it but I have too much stuff, right?
 As you can see, I have a lot of things...

-I have things I have no idea why I keep, but I do it anyway....sentimental value, to lazy to take to the Mission Store, or just undecided.
+I have things I have no idea why I keep, but I do it anyway.
+Maybe it is sentimental value, too lazy to take to the Mission Store, or just undecided.
 Perhaps some of each.
 I know in my heart that there are people who could use some of this stuff.
-For example I have 3 shower curtains, 4-5 bath mats, and enough books to open my own library.
+For example, I have 3 shower curtains, 4-5 bath mats, and enough books to open my own library.
 I keep reflecting on one particular scripture...

 "You lack one thing: go, sell all that you have and give to the poor, and you will have treasure in heaven; and come, follow me."
 (Mark 10:21 ESV)

-A few days latter I was listening to one of Louie Giglios Passion Series talks and he was focusing on how as Christians many of us get so excited about God and giving and helping others that we decide we want to become pastors or go on a mission trip.
+A few days later I was listening to one of Louie Giglio's Passion Series talks and he was focusing on how as Christians many of us get so excited about God and giving and helping others that we decide we want to become pastors or go on a mission trip.
 Many of us have a mission trip on our Bucket Lists, right?
 I can't lie, I have always wanted to go on such a trip.
-However, Louie made me stop and reflect on that desire.Maybe it is what the Lord is calling us to do, however, before we go off on a very expensive trip maybe we should stop and consider how we can be a missionary to the people on our own blocks or in our own towns.
+However, Louie made me stop and reflect on that desire.Maybe it is what the Lord is calling us to do, however, before we go off on a very expensive trip to an exciting destination, we should stop and consider how we can be a missionary to the people on our own blocks or in our own towns.

 Louie spoke of people who are rude or thoughtless to their neighbors and friends and are totally oblivious of the people around them.
-He spoke of the guy who won't cross the hall to apologize to his neighbor for a loud party or for having taken his parking spot but wants to go to Ethiopia or the woman who goes to feed the homeless while wearing a full regalia of diamonds.
-How about the person oblivious to the woman trying to open a door with full arms.
+He spoke of the guy who won't cross the hall to apologize to his neighbor for a loud party or for having taken his parking spot but wants to go to Ethiopia to serve others, and of the woman who goes to feed the homeless while wearing a full regalia of diamonds.
+How about the person oblivious to the woman trying to open a door with full arms and on and on.